-Policies and Procedures on Related Party Transactions
+M. Policies and Procedures on Related Party Transactions

 The Bank has established a formal policy on Related Party Transactions.
-The RPT Policy is regularly updated and approved by the Board and where the procedures from different units of the Bank are cross-referenced to.
+The RPT Policy is regularly updated based on the Bank's governing bodies and is approved by the Board and where the procedures from different units of the Bank are cross-referenced to.
 It identifies, evaluates and captures relevant transactions that may present risks on potential abuse in terms of related party transactions taking into account the related standards in observing arms - length, dealings and subjecting transactions to effective system of checks and balances, approval, reporting and disclosure process.